w3c/ldn/implementations/readme.md

 * If no `Accept` header, SHOULD accept responses in JSON-LD or Turtle
   * [ ] Test
   * ...
-* MUST find notification URIs through `ldp:contains`
+* MUST find notification URIs through `http://www.w3.org/ns/ldp#contains`
   * [ ] Test
   * ...
 * MAY find other information about the Inbox